hmetni/Superconducting_TM_C_N/README.md

 The next step is to install the requirements.
 The main packages required for this work are: pandas, scikit-learn, umap, seaborn, matplotlib and matminer.

-Once the requirements are installed, the notebooks can be executed.
+Once the requirements are installed, the notebooks can be executed in interfaces such as Jupyter Notebook.